kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ## Telemetry
 ### Logging
-- A bug that caused FluentBit to print errors on startup has been fixed.
+- A bug that caused Fluent Bit to print errors on startup has been fixed.
 Check [this issue](https://github.com/kyma-project/kyma/issues/16733) for more information.
-- FluentBit has been updated to the [2.0.9 version](https://github.com/kyma-project/kyma/pull/16764).
+- Fluent Bit has been updated to the [2.0.9 version](https://github.com/kyma-project/kyma/pull/16764).

 ### Tracing
 - Since this release, the Kyma Dashboard extension for TracePipeline [supports custom headers for OTLP outputs](https://github.com/kyma-project/kyma/pull/16760).
 - Warnings at the startup of `otel-collector` [have been removed](https://github.com/kyma-project/kyma/issues/16736).
-- `otel-collector` has been updated to [0.72.0](https://github.com/kyma-project/kyma/pull/16943).
+- `otel-collector` has been updated to version [0.72.0](https://github.com/kyma-project/kyma/pull/16943).

 ## Eventing